redhat-performance/jetlag/docs/deploy-bm-ibmcloud.md

 Set `base_dns_name` to the expected base dns name, for example `base_dns_name: performance-scale.cloud`

 Set `smcipmitool_url` to the location of the Supermicro SMCIPMITool binary.
 Since you must accept a EULA in order to download, it is suggested to download the file and place it onto a local http server, that is accessible to your laptop or deployment machine.
 You can then always reference that URL.
-Alternatively, you can download it to the `ansible/` directory of your jetlag repo clone and rename the file to `smcipmitool.tar.gz`.
+Alternatively, you can download it to the `ansible/` directory of your Jetlag repo clone and rename the file to `smcipmitool.tar.gz`.
 You can find the file [here](https://www.supermicro.com/SwDownload/SwSelect_Free.aspx?cat=IPMI).

 ### OCP node vars